 What was Vladimir known for?

 Vladimir the Great is known for having been the Grand Duke of Kyiv between 980-1015.
 Being a pagan like his father, Vladimir was a persecutor of Christians.
 Following a battle with Yaropolk, Prince Vladimir conquered other Russian territories.
-He placed pagan statues in all the towns, but in particular the statue of the idol Perun.
+He placed pagan statues in all the towns, particularly the figure of the idol Perun.

-In 987, after a meeting with his nobles, Vladimir the Great decided to send envoys to other neighboring countries to learn about other beliefs.
-So the soldiers investigated the beliefs they came across, including those practiced by Muslims, Jews, and Christians in the west.
+In 987, after a meeting with his nobles, Vladimir the Great sent envoys to other neighboring countries to learn about different beliefs.
+So the soldiers investigated the ideas they came across, including those practiced by Muslims, Jews, and Christians in the west.

 Biography of Vladimir